NRI Income Tax & Compliance

 • Section 143(1) deals with the preliminary assessment of your filed income tax return (ITR) by the Income Tax Department.

-• The notice states arithmetical errors, internal inconsistencies, tax computation mismatches, and verification of TDS/TCS credits and ta payments.
+• The notice states arithmetical errors, internal inconsistencies, mismatches in tax computations, and issues with verifying TDS/TCS credits and tax payments.

-• An intimation notice will be sent to the taxpayer in case there are any discrepancies.
+• An intimation notice will be sent to the taxpayer if any discrepancies are found.

 • The intimation can lead to a refund, demand for additional tax, or confirmation that the return has been accepted as filed.

-• The taxpayer must respond to this notice within 30 days if required and if there is any mismatch in the notice.
+• The taxpayer must respond to this notice within 30 days if required and if there is any mismatch.

-• The ITR intimation password is a combination of your PAN (in lowercase) and date of birth (DDMMYYYY) without a space.
+• The ITR intimation password is a combination of your PAN (in lowercase) and date of birth (DDMMYYYY) without spaces.

 An income tax return may be filed voluntarily under Section 139.
 If not, then it can be filed on demand by the income tax department under Section 142(1).

-The assessment process involves the income tax department evaluating the return filed by the taxpayer.
+The assessment process involves the income tax department evaluating the taxpayer's return.
 This examination is referred to as an assessment.
-The IT department conducts a preliminary assessment of all returns submitted.
+The IT department conducts a preliminary evaluation of all returns submitted.
 Also, they inform taxpayers of the outcomes of such an assessment.

 This process mainly focuses on identifying arithmetic errors, internal inconsistencies, tax calculation, and tax payment verification.
 The preliminary evaluation is entirely computerised (automated).
 It is handled by the Central Processing Centre (CPC).